Preprint

 k var > 2 ( 1 NSE X ) 1 NSE X δ ,

 which guarantees that the combined RMSE is also larger than the original RMSE.
 This result generalizes the > 2 rule: when δ = 0 , the strengthened bound reduces exactly to SST Y SST X > 2 .
-The implication is that an inferior model, already worse in RMSE, can nevertheless appear superior under NSE once the dataset is artificially expanded.
-In other words, the model remains less accurate in absolute terms yet appears better in relative efficiency, exposing a structural vulnerability of NSE.
+The implication is that an inferior model, already worse in the RMSE, can nevertheless appear superior under the NSE once the test dataset is artificially expanded.
+In other words, the model remains less accurate in absolute terms yet appears better in relative efficiency, exposing a structural vulnerability of the NSE.

 Author Contributions